-UNCDF has been present in Fiji since 2008, improving digital access for financial services and allowing greater financial penetration into rural areas that would greatly benefit low income households.
+UNCDF has been present in Fiji since 2008, improving digital access for financial services and allowing greater financial access in rural areas that see greatly benefit in low income households.